1.6. Status and Error Logging

 Warning

-A non-default logger should be created prior to any other SUNDIALS calls in order to capture all log events.
+A non-default logger should be created and attached to the context object prior to any other SUNDIALS calls in order to capture all log events.

 Note